Palmtop and Pocket Computer Notes

 - Pen Computing magazine

-- Thaddeus Computing Palmtop Paper HP200LX and OmniGo magazine
+- Thaddeus Computing Palmtop Paper was once HP200LX and OmniGo magazine

 - Thaddeus Palmtop Paper renovated HP200LX sales